NeuroBench/neurobench/API.md

 ```
 Output:
     (data, targets): A tuple of PyTorch tensors.
 The first dimension (batch) is expected to match.

+Alternatively, if other metadata is required from the dataset, like in 1MP object detection, then there can be a 3-tuple with kwargs.

+Output:
+    (data, targets, kwargs): kwargs is a dictionary of metadata.
 ```
 ### **Processor:**